vuejs/docs/src/guide/extras/render-function.md

 }
 ```

-That's right, this is is a valid Vue component!
+That's right, this is a valid Vue component!
 See [Functional Components](#functional-components) for more details on this syntax.

 ### Vnodes Must Be Unique